MicrosoftLearning/SC-5008-Configure-and-manage-entitlement-with-Microsoft-Entra-ID/Instructions/Labs/Lab_02_create-access-review.md

 #### Estimated time: 15 minutes

-### Exercise 1 - Confirm that we don't have users accessing the Demo App that should not be using that resource.
+### Exercise 1 - Confirm that we don't have users accessing the LinkedIn that should not be using that resource.

 #### Task 1 - Create an Access Review - Review Type

 1. Sign in to [https://entra.microsoft.com](https://entra.microsoft.com) using a Global Administrator account.

-    **Important** - To use and configure Microsoft Entra ID terms of use, you must have:
-    - Microsoft Entra ID Premium P1, P2, EMS E3, or EMS E5 subscription.
-    - If you don't have one of these subscriptions, you can get Microsoft Entra ID Premium trial.
-    - One of the following administrator accounts for the directory you want to configure:
-        - Global Administrator
-        - Security Administrator
-        - Conditional Access Administrator

 1. Open the **Identity** menu, and then select **Identity Governance**.